Lilly Krug

-Lilly Krug (born 5 June 2001 in Munich) is a German film and television actress and social media personality.
+Lilly Krug (born 5 June 2001) is a German film and television actress.

 Early life and family

-Lilly Krug was born in Munich, Germany to actress Veronica Ferres and marketing manager Martin Krug.
+Lilly Krug was born in Munich to actress Veronica Ferres and marketing manager Martin Krug.
 After her parents had divorced and her mother remarried, the entrepreneur Carsten Maschmeyer became her stepfather.

 Career and education

-In 2019, Krug graduated from the Bavarian International School in Munich with the International Baccalaureate.
+In 2019, Krug graduated from the Bavarian International School in Munich with the International Baccalaureate diploma.

-She is currently studying psychology and acting at the University of Southern California.
+She went on to study psychology and acting at the University of Southern California.

 Krug, who currently resides in Los Angeles, followed her mother's footsteps and began working as an actress.
 She has been featured in movies alongside Michael Shannon, Casey Affleck and Gael García Bernal.

 Lilly has also mentioned that her idol and primary influence is actress Margot Robbie.